 - 8th GM Regiment Band (Civil War Brass Band)

 - Various other acoustic, rock, pop, and athletic ensembles

-As the College of Visual and Performing Arts' non-degree community outreach arm, private funding for the Potomac Arts Academy supports individual and group arts instruction for 3,000 community members of all skill levels, artistic abilities and socio-economic backgrounds.
+As the College of Visual and Performing Arts' non-degree community outreach arm, private funding for the Mason Community Arts Academy (formerly Potomac Arts Academy) supports individual and group arts instruction for 3,000 community members of all skill levels, artistic abilities and socio-economic backgrounds.
 Courses are taught by our distinguished faculty and graduate-level arts education students in the evening, after school and in summer intensive settings.
-Potomac’s Instruments in the Attic program transforms forgotten musical instruments into treasures for Mason Music Education majors and the public school students they teach in a suite of in-school programs.
+The Academy's Instruments in the Attic program transforms forgotten musical instruments into treasures for Mason Music Education majors and the public school students they teach in a suite of in-school programs.

 In our teaching spaces, technology is reaching obsolescence, requiring long-term investment to deliver a 21st century education in the arts.
 A total of $30 million, in a blend of endowment and temporarily restricted funds, will allow our facilities to meet the needs, both current and projected, of the communities we serve.

 For more information, contact Susan Graziano, Director of Development, Fairfax Programs, at email@example.com, 703-993-4188; or Eileen Kennedy, Director of Development, Hylton Performing Arts Center, at firstname.lastname@example.org, 703-993-6092.